Oniric Forge Media processing,Tutorials Video and audio fade in / fade out

-Let’s say you need to apply a Video and Audio fade in, as well as a Video and Audio fade out, to a given video.
+Let’s say you need to apply a Video and Audio fade in of 1 second, as well as a Video and Audio fade out of 4 seconds, to a given video.

-Here is a method that will allow you to do this, regardless of the duration of the video.
+Below I suggest you a method that will allow you to achieve this, regardless of the duration of the video.

 Prerequisites